Learn how to write your New Year’s Resolutions so you can actually achieve them.

 This is when they seek as well as offer forgiveness.

 In other words, New Year’s resolutions were an annual way to check up on one’s progress.

-How to use New Year’s resolutions
+How to write your New Year’s Resolutions

 Personally, I use New Year’s resolutions to reflect on everything that went right (and wrong) in the previous year and to then make a plan for the following year based on the information I gathered from the past.

 This year, for example, I will be focusing on loving myself more and moving beyond my tendency to neglect myself in the pursuit of all the other drama (ahem, I mean dreams) that flavours my life.

 If you want to know how to use New Year’s resolutions to love yourself and to make them so effective that you are finally able to design your best year ever (one more nod to the inimitable Mr Rohn), then join my process here and let’s get going together. 🙂